TwinLizzie/NGnoidTV/NGNUITY.md

 What the left is ultimately lacking is a unifying moral framework.
 Most people on the left are actually Utilitarians.
 Utilitarianism is the fundamental belief that your actions can only be weighed and assesed as 'Good' based on whether or not they'll [maximize well-being] and/or [minimize suffering] [for people as a whole].

 Right-wingers, on the other hand, tend to be more concerned with actions that maximize well-being and minimize suffering [for themselves].
+A third means of measuring human motivations may thus be needed; the maximization of Power.

+Universal morality could thus be defined as desire to maximize happiness, minimize suffering and maximize power.
+Either for one's self (right-wing), or for all sentient life (left-wing), or anywhere along the spectrum for the matter.
+Let's call it Power Utilitarianism.

 ### Weaponizing Hustle Culture to the detriment of Capitalism